| ‘When your blood pressure’s

 rules presents far more difficult problems than the original problems

+the rules were intended to solve.
 All doctors in the EEC are now supposed to record the date of

 purchase, source and batch number of every pill and injection they